DontFred/DontFred/README.md

 #### How long do you work in IT?

-I started at the age of 11 in school with IT courses, at 16 I beginn as a freelancer and since 2022 I'm employeed in companies and technical head.
+I started at the age of 11 in school with IT courses, at 16 I beginn as a freelancer and since 2022 I'm employeed in companies and be the technical head.